MicrosoftDocs/powerapps-docs/powerapps-docs/user/join-teams-meeting-from-appointments.md

    > ![Add a Teams meeting to an appointment.](media/teams-meeting-appt-1.png)
 6. When you're done, select **Save**.
 > [!NOTE]
-> It may take a couple of minutes for the meeting to be synced with Outlook and for the meeting link to appear in the appoitnment.
+> It may take a couple of minutes for the meeting to sync with Outlook and for the meeting link to appear in the appoitnment.

 ## Join a Teams meeting from an appointment